м'язова слабкість

 ЗаMichael Rubin, MDCM, New York Presbyterian Hospital-Cornell Medical Center

-Myotonic dystrophy is rare, autosomal dominant muscle disorder.
+Myotonic dystrophy is an autosomal dominant muscle disorder and is among the most common forms of adult-onset muscular dystrophy.
 Two types are recognized.
-Both affect voluntary muscles and one also affects involuntary muscles.
+Both affect voluntary muscles, and one also affects involuntary muscles.
 Symptoms begin at adolescence or early adulthood and include myotonia, weakness, and wasting of distal limb muscles and facial muscles.
 Diagnosis is by DNA analysis.
-Membrane-stabilizing drugs are helpful for the myotonia, but no treatment exists for the weakness, which is what usually disables the patient.
+Membrane-stabilizing medications are helpful for the myotonia, but no treatment exists for the weakness, which is what usually disables the patient.

 Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.
 Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function; dystrophic changes (eg, muscle fiber necrosis and regeneration) are seen on biopsy specimens.

-Myotonic dystrophy affects about 1/8000 in the general population.
+Myotonic dystrophy affects about 10 cases per 100,000 in the general population (1).
 Inheritance is autosomal dominant with variable penetrance.
 Two types are recognized, with different genetic loci.
 Type 1 DM (DM1) involves expansion of a CTG trinucleotide repeat of the DMPK gene located on chromosome 19.
 Type 2 DM (DM2) is milder and involves a CCTG repeat expansion mutation of the cellular nucleic acid binding protein gene CNBP (previously known as ZFN9) on chromosome 3q21.3.

 Both types affect voluntary muscles, and DM1 also affects involuntary muscles (eg, of the gastrointestinal tract, uterus).